Close

 13. Insensitivity.
 Toxic parents end up acting on what they perceive to be happening in the relationship, which is seldom ever true due to their disconnection from their kids & reality.

 14. Disinterest in achievements & aspirations.
-Toxic parent is focused on themselves and their own gratification first and only.
-They ignore a child’s achievements showing no interest or an active disinterest steadily diminishes their belief in their own capabilities and potential.
+The toxic parent is focused on themselves and their own gratification first and only.
+They ignore a child’s achievements showing no interest or an active disinterest, which steadily diminishes their belief in their own capabilities and potential.

 15. Inability to communicate reasonably.
 Children of toxic parents receive blank refusals, angry, irrational commands, and are often judged based on notions rather than facts.